UBC-LA-Hackathon/student-dashboard/README.md

 We will also provide other data sources that you are welcome to integrate to build [more advanced tools and visualizations](5-Create-Advanced-Data-Viz.md).

+Due to the compressed nature of this workshopathon, we'll be covering a lot of ground in not a lot of time.
+You don't need to fully understand everything.
+There are lots of links to external readings and tutorials within the [Tasks](#-tasks) that you can explore.

 ## Table of Contents
 1. [What You'll Learn](#-what-youll-learn)
 1. [Ask For Help](#-ask-for-help)